-We are seeking the election by shareholders of a director.
-The rules of the U.S. Securities and Exchange Commission (SEC) require us to provide compensation information for the last completed year for this voting item, even though we previously presented same information in connection with our 2015 Annual General Meeting.
-For additional information, see "2014 Director Compensation," "Compensation Discussion and Analysis," "Executive Compensation" and "Equity Compensation Plan Information."
-All compensation related items were approved at our 2015 Annual General Meeting.
-Accordingly, we will not seek your vote for any compensation related items at this Extraordinary General Meeting.
+Because we are seeking the election by shareholders of an additional director, SEC rules require us to provide compensation information for the last completed year, even though the same information was previously presented in connection with, and voted upon, at the 2014 Annual General Meeting.
+For additional information, see "2013 Director Compensation," "Compensation Discussion and Analysis," "Executive Compensation" and "Equity Compensation Plan Information."
+Note that compensation related items were approved at our 2014 Annual General Meeting.
+As such, no vote is being sought at this Extraordinary General Meeting on any compensation-related items.